cdcrawford97/Epilepsy-iOS-App/README.md

 ## Connecting to the [Firebase Console](https://console.firebase.google.com)

-We will need to connect our quickstart with the [Firebase Console](https://console.firebase.google.com).
+We will need to connect the app with the [Firebase Console](https://console.firebase.google.com).
 For an in depth explanation, you can read more about [adding Firebase to your iOS Project](https://firebase.google.com/docs/ios/setup).

 ### Here's a summary of the steps!
 1. Visit the [Firebase Console](https://console.firebase.google.com) and create a new app.
 2. Add an iOS app to the project.
 Make sure the `Bundle Identifier` you set for this iOS App matches that of the one in this quickstart.
 3. Download the `GoogleService-Info.plist` when prompted.
-4. Drag the downloaded `GoogleService-Info.plist` into the opened quickstart app.
+4. Drag the downloaded `GoogleService-Info.plist` into the opened Carerilepsy app.
 In Xcode, you can also add this file to the project by going to `File`-> `Add Files to 'AuthenticationExample'` and selecting the downloaded `.plist` file.
 Be sure to add the `.plist` file to the app's main target.
 5. At this point, you can build and run the app! 🎉